tendermint/tendermint/docs/tendermint-core/configuration.md

 # Maximum number of simultaneous connections.
 # Does not include RPC (HTTP&WebSocket) connections.
 See max_open_connections
-# If you want to accept more significant number than the default, make sure
+# If you want to accept a larger number than the default, make sure
 # you increase your OS limits.
 # 0 - unlimited.
 # Should be < {ulimit -Sn} - {MaxNumInboundPeers} - {MaxNumOutboundPeers} - {N of wal, db and other open files}